Be safe and secure on your computer

 When is it safe to provide personal or bank details?

-Take extra care when you connect to your bank or a shop where you will be typing in sensitive "personal data" such as your date of birth or your payment card details.
+Take extra care when you connect to your bank or an online shop where you have provided sensitive "personal data" such as your date of birth or your payment card details.

-Do not trust an e-mailed link to a bank, shop etc (these are usually fraudulent) but type in the web address you already know is correct.
+Do not trust an e-mailed link to a bank, shop etc (these are usually fraudulent) but carefully type in the web address you already know to be correct.

 Before typing in sensitive information, look at the web address just above the window - it should have a padlock symbol before it or begin with https